 “only privately with a few trusted friends during the Church’s first decade.”
 (Mormon Publications: 19th and 20th Centuries / A Descriptive Bibliography of the Mormon Church.
 Volume One, 1830-1847.
 Provo, Utah: Brigham Young University, Religious Studies Center, , Item 82, p.
 127-29.)

 Brigham Young University historian and LDS bishop, James B. Allen said,

-Obviously, these statements are in complete disagreement with Joseph Smith’s 1838 First Vision story.
+Obviously, these last statements are in complete disagreement with Joseph Smith’s 1838 first vision story.

 According to Joseph Smith’s mother, Lucy Smith, the first vision Joseph told her and the other family members about was his 1823 bedroom vision:

-The angel went on to tell Joseph about the plates,
+The angel went on to tell Joseph about the golden plates,

 “Joseph there is a record for you and you must get it one day… the record is on a side hill on the Hill of Cumorah 3 miles from this place remove the Grass and moss and you will find a large flat stone pry that up and you will find the record under it laying on 4 pillars—<of cement> then the angel left him…”

 ● Lucy claimed this angelic vision happened in 1823, in Smith’s room at night.

 ● Oliver Cowdery wrote of an angelic vision occurring in 1823, in Smith’s room at night.